CocoaDebug/CocoaDebug/README.md

 When you initialize CocoaDebug, you can customize the following parameter values before `CocoaDebug.enable()`.

-- `serverURL` - If the captured URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is **nil**.
+- `serverURL` - If the captured URLs contain server URL, CocoaDebug set server URL bold font to be marked.
+Not mark when this value is nil.
+Default value is **nil**.

-- `ignoredURLs` - Set the URLs which should not been captured, ignoring case, crawl all URLs when the value is nil. default value is **nil**.
+- `ignoredURLs` - Set the URLs which should not been captured, CocoaDebug capture all URLs when the value is nil.
+Default value is **nil**.

-- `onlyURLs` - Set the URLs which are only been captured, ignoring case, crawl all URLs when the value is nil. default value is **nil**.
+- `onlyURLs` - Set the URLs which are only been captured, CocoaDebug capture all URLs when the value is nil.
+Default value is **nil**.

-- `additionalController` - Add an additional UIViewController as child controller of CocoaDebug's main UITabBarController. default value is **nil**.
+- `additionalController` - Add an additional UIViewController as child controller of CocoaDebug's main UITabBarController.
+Default value is **nil**.

-- `logMaxCount` - The maximum count of logs which CocoaDebug display. default value is **1000**.
+- `logMaxCount` - The maximum count of logs which CocoaDebug display.
+Default value is **1000**.

-- `emailToRecipients` - Set the initial recipients to include in the email’s “To” field when share via email. default value is **nil**.
+- `emailToRecipients` - Set the initial recipients to include in the email’s “To” field when share via email.
+Default value is **nil**.

-- `emailCcRecipients` - Set the initial recipients to include in the email’s “Cc” field when share via email. default value is **nil**.
+- `emailCcRecipients` - Set the initial recipients to include in the email’s “Cc” field when share via email.
+Default value is **nil**.

-- `mainColor` - Set CocoaDebug's main color with hexadecimal format. default value is **#42d459**.
+- `mainColor` - Set CocoaDebug's main color with hexadecimal format.
+Default value is **#42d459**.

-- `protobufTransferMap` - Protobuf data transfer to JSON map. default value is **nil**.
+- `protobufTransferMap` - Protobuf data transfer to JSON map.
+Default value is **nil**.

 ## TODO